Accalmie/Polytechnique_Work/INF568/X25519_ECM/Readme.md

-# Assignment for the advanced cryptology course in Polytechnique
+## Implementation of X25519 function and ECM factorization :

+Dunno if this works.

-## Files :
+### Files :

 + ladder_rtc : Implementation of the Montgomery Ladder
   Usage :